outerbounds/docusaurus/docs/introduction/what-is-metaflow.md

 After the model has been deployed to production, **model operations** become a pertinent question: how do you keep the code running reliably in production?
 How do you monitor its performance?
 How do you deploy new versions of the code to run in parallel with the previous version?
 The software industry has spent over a decade perfecting DevOps best practices for normal software.
 We are just getting started with data science.

-At the very top of the stack there's the question of how you produce **features** for your models, and you **develop models** in the first place, maybe using off-the-shelf libraries.
+At the very top of the stack, there's the question of how you produce **features** for your models, and you **develop models** in the first place, maybe using off-the-shelf libraries.
 This is the area where the skills of a data scientist become most useful.

 Metaflow provides a unified, human-friendly approach to navigating the stack.
 Metaflow is more prescriptive about the lower levels of the stack but it is less opinionated about the actual data science at the top of the stack.
 You can use Metaflow with your favorite machine learning or data science libraries, such as [PyTorch](https://pytorch.org), [Tensorflow](https://tensorflow.org), or [SciKit Learn](https://scikit-learn.org/stable/).
 Metaflow allows you to write your models and business logic as idiomatic Python code with not much new to learn.